 Student Employee compensation is determined via the 'Student Compensation Pay Matrix.'
-The Matrix consists of four levels and three tiers.
-The pay level (I, II, III, IV) for a given position is determined by the positions requisite skill level and they types of duties it entails.
-A student's tier (I, II, III) which will always begin at tier I, can be increased from through yearly, merit based wage increases as requested by their supervisor.
-Below is a visualization of the current pay matrix, which begins at \$9.30/hour.
-The precise wage associated with each level/tier is determined by the Human Resources Office on a yearly basis.
+The Matrix consists of four levels.
+The pay level (I, II, III, IV) for a given position is determined by the position's requisite skill level and they type of duties it entails.
+Rates are increased yearly through merit-based wage increases on July 1st of each year.
+Below is a visualization of the current pay matrix, which begins at \$15.00/hour.
+The precise wage associated with each level is determined by the Human Resources Office on a yearly basis.